rehearsal-js/rehearsal-js/README.md

     test/main.test.js
 ```

 Rehearsal has traversed the import graph in this _trivial_ example and provided the exact order the migration should happen, starting with `src/lib/gen-random-grid.js`.
 Lets start migrating files.
 Use `rehearsal move` to move files to TypeScript.

 ```
-rehearsal move . --ignore 'vitest.*,docs/*'  --graph --deps ...
+rehearsal move . --ignore 'vitest.*,docs/*'
+...
 ✔ Validating source path
 ✔ Analyzing project dependency graph ...